 Today, seeing the success of the Clearwater organization, one cannot imagine these achievements being possible without the Clearwater Festival.
 The Great Hudson River Revival has helped raise funds and served as a beacon toward raising awareness in support of America’s First River.
-And it all started more than 35 years ago, when it was but the dream of a banjo-picking folksinger.
+And it all started half a century ago, when it was but the dream of a banjo-picking folksinger.

 Back in the mid-sixties, after centuries of accumulated sewage pollution and industrial dumping of toxic chemicals, the Hudson River, like many of America’s most important estuaries, was declared “dead”.
 The river’s fragile ecological system was devastated.
 Not a single fish was found in many areas, and the level of commercial fishing had¥dropped so dramatically as to be regarded as nonexistent.
 Recognizing this incredible social and environmental tragedy, Pete Seeger, a popular musician and respected activist, decided “to build a boat to save the river”.
 Holding small, fundraising river concerts throughout the Hudson River Valley, he literally passed his banjo among the crowd, collecting contributions to build the elegant tall ship that would become a symbol of environmental advocacy, the flagship of the American Environmental Movement, the sloop Clearwater.